 The Spectrum is shown from 2MHz to 900MHz and can be zoomed to smaller segments (minimum 13MHz span) for closer inspection.
-In TV mode, it presents measured data ±1 dB (at 20° C).
-The Combolook Color HD is capable of working with the return-path signals in Cable-TV networks (5-65 MHz) according to the EN50083 standard.
+In TV mode, it presents measured data in dB with high accuracy 11 dB (at 200 C).
+The Combolook Color HD is capable of working with the returm-path signals in Cable-TV networks (5-65 MHz) according to the EN50083 standard.
 Signal to Noise measurements and Digital Channel power measurements can be made using Reference markers on the spectrum.